A Prayer for George the Snail

 When Isaiah speaks of the return of the remnant out of its forced exile, the prophet speaks in creational terms, speaking of the way in which God promises to rescue even the dead from the grave.

 But this is what we often miss as we talk about salvation: in the ongoing story of creation, all beings must pass through waters, fire, and flood.

-Isaiah’s God does not promise a fire-less, waterless, windless, bodiless salvation; God does not promise us life without suffering; God does not extract us into some alternative state of being where we are bodies without souls or souls without bodies. says that God does not promise us a fire-less salvation.
-Instead, God’s prophet reports that when we pass through the creation, which is behaving like chaos, God, the Spirit, will be with us; and the wind, God’s chariots, and the waters God’s choir, will sing God’s praise.
+Isaiah’s God does not promise a fire-less, waterless, windless, bodiless salvation; instead, God’s prophet reports that when we pass through the creation, which is behaving like chaos, God, the Spirit, will be with us; and the wind, God’s chariots, and the waters God’s choir, will sing God’s praise.
 We will not be saved by an existence without fire, by an existence without water, by existence without rivers, or by an existence without love.

 But our salvation, which is what God creates, is this thing with God: “Because you are precious in my sight and honored and I love you, I give people in return for you, nations in exchange for your life.
 Do not fear, for I am with you; I will bring your offspring from the east and front the west I will gather you.
 I will say to the north, “Give them up,” and to the south, “Do not withhold; bring my sons from far away and my daughters from the end of the earth — everyone who is called by name, whom I created for my glory, whom I formed and made.”